Jump to:

 Oral medicationsOral medications

-1. Reflexic bowel: Initial bowel care may consist of a chemical stimulant onto the rectal mucosa.
+• Reflexic bowel: Initial bowel care may consist of a chemical stimulant onto the rectal mucosa.
 After waiting for the stimulant to activate, the patient is placed in an upright or side-lying position and digital stimulation is performed until evacuation occurs.
-The goal for stool consistency is soft formed, allowing easy evacuation with rectal stimulation.4, 7
+The goal for stool consistency is soft formed, allowing easy evacuation with rectal stimulation.7,12

-2. Areflexic bowel: Initial bowel care may consist of upright or side-lying position, performing gentle manual evacuation until the rectum is stool free.
-The goal for stool consistency is firm formed stool that can be retained between bowel care sessions and allow easy manual evacuation.4,7
+• Areflexic bowel: Initial bowel care may consist of upright or side-lying position, performing gentle manual evacuation until the rectum is stool free.
+The goal for stool consistency is firm formed stool that can be retained between bowel care sessions and allow easy manual evacuation.7,11

 Surgical procedures: surgical interventions are reserved for severe bowel dysfunction when other treatments have failed, and after thorough education regarding risks, benefits, and complications.
-Colostomy is the most common surgical option, though there is no consensus on the optimal timing.
-The malone antegrade continence enema (MACE) involves the creation of a small stoma using the appendix, through which a catheter can be inserted to perform enema irrigation.
-These surgical interventions have been shown to improve quality of life.4,6,11
+Colostomy, the most common surgical option, and the Malone antegrade continence enema (MACE) can significantly improve quality of life, but their implementation should follow thorough education regarding risks, benefits, and potential complications.1,7,11

 Patient & family education